|This page is about BMW motorcycle batteries, but applies to most lead acid batteries.

 Plug the Variac into the wall.
 Plug the charger into the Variac.
 The charger should have an ammeter built in or one should be added to one of the wires going to the battery.
 Attach the charger wires to the battery.
 Adjust the current reading on the charger by turning the big knob on the Variac.
 That’s it.
 It is really easy.

 The enemy of charging is heat.
-Go back in an hour and put your hand against the side of the battery.
+Go back in an hour and put your hand on the side of the battery.
 You should not feel more than a few degrees of temperature increase.
 A trickle charge will take 24 hours or so.
 Again check the battery temperature.
 It may feel slightly warmer than before, but only very slightly.
 If the battery is hot, then you know that it was being overcharged.
 A slower charge is safer and will help the battery life too.

 A normal charge rate is 10%.
 For a typical BMW battery of 20 amp hour rating, that would be a charge of 2 amps.
 After 12-24 hours you should see that the current has tapered off to less than one amp.
 The battery is charged up to its capacity.
 To trickle charge it, use even less current.
 I would suggest about 1/2 amp for at least 24 hours.
 The current won’t taper off so much with a trickle charge.
 The reason is that even with a full charge, a battery will continue to take a small amount of current.
 The idea is to start with a current somewhat above that minimum current and let it taper down slowly.